 The reversal rules are also optimized for small accounts.
 Our “Reversal Min” number ensures price has moved sufficiently for a reversal.
 My interpretation of the H4 move is also designed to ensure an imminent reversal.
 Lastly, the experimental 15 min RSI(8) divergence is also designed so we can be sure to get our reversal without adding additional positions.

 Learn to Read Price Action

 In addition to our trade rules, you should be particularly conscious of the price action.
 Watch for stalling and reversal signals to get in or out of trades at the right time.
 Recognizing these price action signals requires time and experience.
 Plus, if you’re going to trade using price action signals, be sure you know yourself.
-Don’t allow yourself to be scared out of positions just because price might be going against you.
-Be sure that you are seeing real price action signals (pin bars, rejection wicks, price movement as it approaches support and resistance zones, etc.)
+Don’t allow yourself to back out of positions just because price might be going against you.
+Be sure that you are seeing real price action signals.
+This includes pin bars, rejection wicks, price movement as it approaches support, resistance zones, among others).